AI Assistica

 Cons:

-• Few free access and most of the content must be subscribed.
+• Few free access, and most of the content must be subscribed to.

 • Target the hits instead of scholarly or specialized items.